jaypark0/jaypark0.github.io/_pages/about.md

 I am a PhD candidate in Management Engineering (Information System) in the [AIBA Lab](https://aiba.kaist.ac.kr/) at KAIST, advised by [Prof. Donghyuk Shin](https://dshin32.github.io/).
 I received my M.S. degree in Management Engineering from KAIST and earned my bachelor's degrees in Business Administration and Computer Science.

 My research focuses on the computational social science of human-AI interaction.
+Currently, I work on improving the reliability of LLM-based simulations of human behavior, so that they better reflect genuine social dynamics rather than model artifacts.
+Previously, I studied how digital innovation shapes stakeholder decision-making, drawing on large-scale behavioral data.